janedoe941/cafealpha/_posts/2025-01-14-youtube-list.md

 toc_sticky: true
 ---

-This is a continuously expanding list where I will post YouTube content like essays and podcasts that I consider particularly instructive and well-presented.
-I will limit this list to one video per creator, as I'm planning to make a separate list dedicated to entire channels.
-I may also be tempted to put a few cat videos on here, but I will try my best to keep feline hijinks to a respectable minimum.
+This is a continuously expanding list where I will post YouTube videos that I consider particularly instructive and well-presented.
+I will focus primarily on original video essays, rather than unscripted videos or content that was uploaded second-hand.
+I may also be tempted to put a few cat videos on here, though I will try my best to keep feline hijinks to a respectable minimum.

-## Media Critique
+## Media Critique and Analysis

+### Film

 **A Class Analysis of Joker and The Dark Knight**\
 by Jonas Čeika (CCK Philosophy)

 {% include video id="-ffkn3MPXGs" provider="youtube" %}

+**Media Literacy and Dune**\
+by Jack Saint

+{% include video id="QkzlW5x8SKc" provider="youtube" %}

+**How Miyazaki Writes WOMEN**\
+by schnee

+{% include video id="QCUKgF3aOsQ" provider="youtube" %}

+### Video Games

 **Does Call of Duty Believe in Anything?**\
 by Jacob Geller